eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 ### Reset connection metrics

 This command resets the connection metrics - all metrics are set to `0` again.
-The only parameter necessary for retrieving the connection metrics is the `connectionId`:
+The only parameter necessary for retrieving the connection metrics is the `connectionId`.

 ```json
 {